This article is from NOLO

 Initial Capital Contribution

-When establishing a new single-member limited liability company (SMLLC), you'll want to provide some kind of initial investment in the business.
-This type of pay-in is technically known as a capital contribution.
-Most often, a capital contribution will be in the form of cash - for example, you invest $5,000 of your personal savings in the new SMLLC.
+When establishing a new limited liability company (LLC) it is recommended that you require some kind of initial investment in the business by the members.
+This type of pay-in is technically known as a "capital contribution".
+Most often, a capital contribution will be in the form of cash - for example, a member can invest $5,000 of his or her own personal savings in the new LLC.
 However, LLC laws allow for several different kinds of capital contributions, including:

 - money